WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 For the plugin to recognize that a block theme is active, the theme must also include an `index.html` template inside a folder called `block-templates`.

-The theme may optionally include a functions.php file and an [experimental-theme.json file](/docs/how-to-guides/themes/theme-json.md) to manage global styles.
+The theme may optionally include a functions.php file and a [theme.json file](/docs/how-to-guides/themes/theme-json.md) to manage global styles.

-Templates are the main files used in the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), for example, index, single or archive.
-Templates can include structural template parts like a site header or footer.

-Place templates inside the `block-templates` folder, and template parts inside the `block-template-parts` folder:
+Template parts are optional.
+If they are included they must be placed inside a `block-template-parts` folder:

+File structure:
 ```
 theme
 |__ style.css
 |__ functions.php
 |__ index.php
-|__ experimental-theme.json
+|__ theme.json
 |__ block-templates
 	|__ index.html
-	|__ single.html
-	|__ archive.html
 	|__ ...
 |__ block-template-parts
 	|__ header.html
 	|__ footer.html
-	|__ sidebar.html
 	|__ ...
 ```